Tackley Local History Group

 At the King Island museum they have created a new ‘Cataraqui Room’ which houses artefacts recovered from the ship, plus documents and pictures related to the shipwreck.
 They are also restoring one of the cannons carried by the Cataraqui, which was recovered in the 1970s from the wreck site.

-Man standing with the remains of a cannon suspended by a rope from a crane.
+Man standing with the barrel of a cannon, about a metre in length, suspended by a rope from a crane.

-Sadly, plans for commemorative activities in Tackley were prevented due to the coronavirus pandemic restrictions.
+Sadly, plans for commemorative activities in Tackley were prevented by the coronavirus pandemic restrictions.

 Carved wooden plaque in a stone Gothic alcove, with etched text and a relief depicting the disaster.